lextoumbourou/PyWit/docs/usage.rst

      u'msg_id': u'67771674-25ad-40af-b3fe-f2806c9a092a',
      u'outcome': {u'confidence': 0.525, u'entities': {}, u'intent': u'order'}}

-Which is a simple wrapper around the `GET /message <https://wit.ai/docs/api#toc_3>`_ API call.
+...which is a simple wrapper around the `GET /message <https://wit.ai/docs/api#toc_3>`_ API call.

-You can send a sound file up for processing by passing a file handle to the ``post_speech`` method.
+You can send a sound file up for meaning extraction processing by passing a file-like object to the ``post_speech`` method.
 Like this:

 ::